ElierRosales/ElierRosales/README.md

 ## Hi there 👋

-My name is Elier, I'm from Mexico and I'm a student.
+My name is Elier, I'm from Mexico and I'm a university student.

 * Currently studying computer and telecommunications engineering in Universidad Autónoma Metropolitana.